Delta-class submarine: Delta II (Project 667BD Murena-M) 4 boats

-The NATO reporting name, Delta II indicates this submarine as a visually distinguishable new class.
-The Soviet designation, 667BD Murena-M indicates this submarine is an improved Delta I.

-Only four submarines of this class were built, apparently in favor of building the following class, the Delta III, and all Delta IIs were out of service by 1996.
+Only four submarines of this class were built between 1964 and 1974, apparently in favor of building the following class, the Delta III, and all Delta IIs were out of service by 1996.

 Delta III (Project 667BDR Kalmar) 14 boats

-The 667BDR Kal'mar ("Squid") Delta III-class submarine is a large ballistic missile submarine.
-Like the earlier Delta-class submarines the Delta III class is a double-hulled design with a thin, low magnetic steel outer hull wrapped around a thicker inner pressure hull.
+The 667BDR Kalmar/Delta III-class submarine is a further development of Project 667, maintaining the double-hulled design with a thin, low magnetic steel outer hull wrapped around a thicker inner pressure hull.
 Development began in 1972 at the Rubin Central Design Bureau for Marine Engineering.
 The submarine was the first that could launch any number of missiles in a single salvo, as well as the first submarine capable of carrying ballistic missiles with multiple independently targetable reentry vehicles.
 The submarine carried 16 of the R-29R missiles each carrying 3 to 7 MIRVs, with a range of 6,500 to 8,000 km, depending on the number of re-entry vehicles.

-On 30 September 2008 a Russian Navy spokesman reported that Ryazan had successfully completed a 30-day transit from a base in northern Russia under the Arctic ice cap to a base on the Kamchatka Peninsula.
-The Navy added that Ryazan will soon be assigned to regularly patrol the Pacific Ocean.

-K-433 Svyatoy Georgiy Pobedonosets was involved in a collision with a fishing vessel on 22 September 2011.
-The submarine did not sustain serious damage.
+As of 2023 two Delta-IIIs remain; K-44 Ryazan, and the heavily modified BS-136 Orenburg.